KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/create-a-default-smart-chain.md

 - 2 nodes with the ability to open ports (a node can be either a computer or a VPS)
 - At least 4GB RAM each
 - At least 2 CPU cores each
-- 64-bit Operating System (Ubuntu 16.04 recommended)
+- 64-bit Operating System (Ubuntu 18.04 recommended)
-- `komodod` built on each
+- Komodo Smart Chain software installed on each
   - (when the goal is only to build a new Smart Chain, there is no need to sync the KMD main chain)

 ::: tip